 Half the programme is spent in clinical practice with placements providing opportunities to develop clinical skills.

-ABOUT THE Florence Nightingale School of Nursing and Midwifery
+ABOUT THE Florence Nightingale Faculty of Nursing and Midwifery

 As the number one school of nursing and midwifery in London, we enjoy an excellent reputation producing outstanding clinicians and world leaders in specialist areas.
 Students who qualify from our programmes gain professional registration as a nurse or midwife respectively from the Nursing and Midwifery Council.
 With excellent employability from our programmes, many of our qualifying nurses gain employment in prominent London NHS Trusts, while others choose to work elsewhere in the UK and abroad.
 There is a varied choice of career destinations from hospitals to community/primary care, research to teaching, management to media.
 Whatever the chosen pathway, students will be well prepared to meet the challenges of a modern career in nursing and the complexities of tomorrow's healthcare.
 Midwives who graduate from King's are actively recruited by both national and international employers.
 Many are involved in innovative practices and others work as independent midwives.
 Many return for further graduate study in midwifery or women's health.